lerna-lite/lerna-lite/packages/watch/README.md

 $ lerna watch --glob=\"src\" -- lerna run test --scope=\$LERNA_PACKAGE_NAME
 ```

-Since you can execute any arbitrary commands, you could use `pnpm run` instead of `lerna run` to run the tests, the glob pattern can help to limit the watch to only spec files
+Since you can execute any arbitrary commands, you could use `pnpm run` instead of `lerna run` to run the tests, the glob pattern can help to limit the watch to target only spec files

 ```sh
 $ lerna watch --glob=\"src/**/*.spec.ts\" -- pnpm -r --filter=\$LERNA_PACKAGE_NAME test